NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 }
 ```

-## More In-Depth Explanations of each section below:
+## More In-Depth Explanations of each section below

 ### Software section

 ```json